Trebroon/simple-calculator/README.md

 # simple-calculator
-simple calculator created with python
+This is a simple calculator app with gui created with python and tkinter